Retail job market report cover, Boston-Cambridge-Newton, MA-NH, 2026-06

 Salary Reality

-Best-paying path: The strongest pay tends to sit in salaried store-management, merchandising, and broader-responsibility roles at enterprise chains rather than cashier or store-associate jobs.
+Best-paying path: The strongest pay tends to sit in lead or supervisory openings, specialty retail, and pharmacy-adjacent roles rather than standard cashier or floor-associate work.[8][4]

 Where the Opportunities Are Concentrated